hpyproject/hpy/docs/api.rst

    CPython ABI and the CPython implementation of the universal ABI, but other implementations of the universal ABI will usually call directly the HPy function itself.

+The second function definition is a bit different:

 .. literalinclude:: examples/simple-example/simple.c
   :start-after: // BEGIN: double